Skip to content

 • Values of type Array, Map, Set and plain objects become deeply observable;

-• Getters are treated as computed properties, meaning their values are cached and only re-evaluated when dependencies change;
+• All getters are treated as computed properties.
+Their values are cached and only re-evaluate when dependencies change;

 • All methods are automatically bound to target, so you don’t need to manually bind this;